SalmanDMA/Renthere-FE/README.md

 - Express.js
 - JWT (JSON Web Tokens)
 - Sequelize and MySQL
+- Midtrans ( Payment Gateway Demo by Sandbox )

 ## Notes

-We apologize for the current bugs and missing features, such as testimonials, transactions, and the payment process, among others.
-Your feedback and suggestions are greatly appreciated in our efforts to enhance the quality of the RentHere website.
-Your support and ideas are invaluable for the development of RentHere.
+- We apologize for any bugs and some payment processing methods.
+We hope you can give us feedback and suggestions, your suggestions are appreciated to improve the quality of the RentHere website.
+Your support and ideas are invaluable to the development of RentHere.
 Thank you!

+- By the way, we would also like to remind you to take a look at the environment example file that we have provided, hopefully it will help your convenience in browsing the RentHere website.

 ## How to Use